Leimy/9vz/README.md

 (NOTE: newer vz64 kernels do this step to generate 9vz.bin for you via the mkfile)

-For kernels that lack the header, mkarm64hdr.py can prepend one (that was the original bring-up path; the embedded header made it obsolete -- the script refuses to double-wrap and will exit if the magic is already present).

 Getting a useful guest
 ----------------------
 The serial rc prompt works out of the box.
 For graphics, run